 Malcolm was appointed to the Board in January 2022, having worked in retail and commercial banking for 40 years.
-He began his career with NatWest, before spending over 25 years in Lloyds Banking Group, where he held senior risk and credit positions in the Group's business and commercial banking divisions.
-Malcolm retired from executive roles at the end of 2019 after almost 6 years as the Chief Risk Officer of Paragon Banking Group.
-Malcolm's previous Board experience includes roles as Chair of Citysave Credit Union Ltd, and as a director of the Agricultural Mortgage Corporation Plc and AMC Bank Ltd. He is currently also a non-executive director of Reliance Bank Ltd, where he Chairs the Board Conduct, Risk and Compliance Committee.
+He began his career with NatWest, before spending 26 years in Lloyds Banking Group, where he held senior risk and credit positions in the Group's business and commercial banking divisions.
+He then spent a further 6 years as the Chief Risk Officer of Paragon Banking Group before retiring from executive roles at the end of 2019.
+Malcolm's Board experience includes nonexecutive roles with Reliance Bank, the Agricultural Mortgage Corporation, AMC Bank and Citysave Credit Union.
 Malcolm is Chair of the Society's Risk Committee and a member of the Audit Committee.